Skip to Content

 When FORCE_WIDTH is not set, the default width used by this class is the columns property of the standard output stream (i.e., process.stdout).
 Therefore, this kind of message should be printed with console.log or equivalent.

-When redirecting the output of a command (e.g., writing to a file or piping to another command), the associated stream may not have a columns property, thus defaulting to zero.
+When redirecting the output of a command (e.g., writing to a file or piping to another command), the associated stream may not have a columns property, thus defaulting to zero width.

 When FORCE_WIDTH is not set, the default width used by this class is the columns property of the standard error stream (i.e., process.stderr).
 Therefore, this kind of message should be printed with console.error or equivalent.